aimerson/aimersonOriginal.github.io/README.md

-I am a NASA Postdoctoral Program fellow based at NASA Jet Propulsion Laboratory and California Institute of Technology.
+I am a NASA Postdoctoral Program fellow based at [NASA Jet Propulsion Laboratoy](https://www.jpl.nasa.gov) and California Institute of Technology.
 Prior to this I was a post-doctoral associate at University College London.
 I undertook my Ph.D. at Durham University in the United Kingdom.